Tech-at-DU/Git-to-Know-Branching/P02-Conflicts/content.md

 ## Mega Merge Main

 **Way to level up your Git skills --- you're ready to handle branches, merges, and conflicts in your day-to-day projects!**

+If you want to take your learning to the next level, read this blog posts that details how [teams of software engineers collaborate on Github](https://nvie.com/posts/a-successful-git-branching-model/).